-Hadron Gas Model (HG model, applicable for the confined phase) : The general form of $\ln Z_i^1(V,T)$ is applicable also for non-interacting hadrons, mesons = bosons and (anti-)baryons = fermions.
+Hadron Gas Model (HGM, an approximation for the confined phase) non-interacting hadrons, mesons = bosons and (anti-)baryons = fermions.
 The confinement phase is interpreted as gas of individual hadrons.
 This is reasonable as long as the energy density is not very high.
-The deconfinement transition then seems to be not more than a sudden proliferation of degrees of freedom at some temperature $T{dec}$ .
-These new d.o.f. remain "frozen" in the confinement phase (i.e. quarks inside hadrons, gluons in glueballs/usual hadrons).
-Freezing (confinement) and deconfinement cannot be "explained" just by these thermodynamic formulae.
-The "bag pressure" B is merely a trick to make the two pressure functions (hadron gas vs. quark-gluon gas) intersecting at some $T{dec}$ , by downshifting of the steeper one (first order transition) :
+The deconfinement transition then seems to be not more than a sudden proliferation of degrees of freedom at some temperature $T{\rm dec}$.
+These new d. o. f. remain "frozen" in the confinement phase (i.e. quarks inside hadrons, gluons in glueballs/usual hadrons).

+Freezing (confinement) and deconfinement cannot be "explained"

+just by these thermodynamic formulae.